OptimalScale/LMFlow/README.md

 ### Currently our checkpoint download service is at capacity.
 We have allocated one more server to support that.
 If you encounter error "_too many HTTP requests_", please wait for several minutes and try again.
 Thanks for your understanding.:pray:

 We provide four kinds of demos which include
-- Online Service: If you don't want to run any code and just want to try our models, we deploy our instruction-tuned LLaMA-7B and LLaMA-33B for you to have a try.
+- Online Service: If you don't want to run any code and just want to try our models, we deploy our instruction-tuned LLaMA you to have a try.
+We follow [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [Vicuna](https://github.com/lm-sys/FastChat) in the model tuning process.
 - Colab Chatbot (shell): An interactive shell-based chatbot for you to easily deploy a chatbot on colab.
 - Colab Chatbot (web): An interactive web-based chatbot for you to easily deploy your own chatbot on colab.
 - Local Deploy: We also provide a way for you to deploy your model/chatbot locally, which means you can deploy much larger model than previous three methods if you have enough resource.